 While the operators will tell you that sharks have to be expected to be around out in the ocean but there have been zero incidents or concerns with sharks during dolphin swims.
 So the odds are on your side.

 Although there have been anecdotal and alleged sightings over the years, mostly by fishermen, few have ever been confirmed.
 In 2014 “Dive Kaikoura co-owner Nigel Elson has been on more than 2000 dives and said he had never seen a shark, let alone a great white.”

-Sharks simply aren’t common close to the Kaikoura coast.
-Businesses that tried to run shark encounter tours at Kaikoura eventually had to close down due to lack of sharks.
+Operators that tried to run shark encounter tours at Kaikoura eventually had to close down due to lack of sharks.

 Out at the Kaikoura Canyon where water depths plungs, whale watch encounters may occasionally spot a shark from a boat; mostly mako sharks which are hunted by sperm whales, and plunket sharks which live so deep that they have huge eyes allowing them to see in the dark waters.
 Great White Sharks also live in the Kaikoura canyon, which begins over 500 metres off the coast of Kaikoura.

 Sadly, experts predicted that the shark was one of the countless annual victims of the commercial fishing industry where they are often caught as by-catch and discarded overboard.
 These sharks live in deep ocean waters and are rarely encountered by humans.

 The Shark Attack Data database lists all known incidents involving sharks and humans dating back to the late 1800s.
 In New Zealand, Kaikoura is mentioned merely one time on the list – an incident on December 9 2007 where a female surfer had her surfboard bitten by a shark.